poonpura/dp-guidance/README.md

 Different guidance modalities we demonstrate are Human Identity, Segmentation Maps, Object Location, Image Style and Clip.
 Our implementation is based on the text-to-img model from <a href="https://github.com/CompVis/stable-diffusion">Stable Diffusion</a> and Imagenet Diffusion Model from <a href="https://github.com/openai/guided-diffusion">OpenAI's guided diffusion</a>.

+### Differential Privacy Implementation

+The differentially private finetuning portion of this codebase is mainly adapted from <a href="https://anonymous.4open.science/r/DP-LDM-4525/README.md">this repository</a>.
+To run differentially private finetuning, follow the instructions in the link.
+Note that the `--gpus` argument should take in the number of GPUs used, not a list of the GPUs used (those are fed into `CUDA_VISIBLE_DEVICES`).

 ## Stable Diffusion
 ```